ecotaxa/ecotaxa_py_client/docs/ObjectsApi.md

 Revert Object Set To History

-**Revert all objects for the given project**, with the filters, to the target.
+Revert all objects for the given project, with the filters, to the target. - param `filters`: The set of filters to apply to get the target objects. - param `dry_run`: If set, then no real write but consequences of the revert will be replied. - param `target`: Use null/None for reverting using the last annotation from anyone, or a user id     for the last annotation from this user.

 ### Example